Here are my answers to Friday’s Food Quiz Number 20 posted by Pink Polka Dot.

 2. What is molecular gastronomy?

 Heston Blumenthal!
 A way of cooking which combines the knowledge of chemistry with the knowledge of food.
 A typical example is Heston’s use of dry ice to make ‘caviar’ out of other ingredients.
 Another example is the use of essential oils for cooking.
 A further example is using a vacuum to make meringues.
-Best experienced at his restaurant The Fat Duck, which charges about GBP100 per tasting plate. (this is all off the top of my head and my recipe encyclopedia is so old, it does not even have it in it)
+Best experienced at his restaurant The Fat Duck, which charges about GBP100 per tasting plate. (this is all off the top of my head and my recipe encyclopaedia is so old, it does not even have it in it)

 3. What is traditionally regarded as the definite aphrodisiac food?